-Often new vacation rental owners ask me how I balance using my own home as a second property and renting it out as a vacation rental during the times I’m not there.
+Often new vacation rental owners ask how they can balance using their own home as a second property and renting it out as a vacation rental during the times they aren't there.

-While I want my home to be comfortable and suit my own personal tastes, I have to balance that with the tastes of my guests, as well as the safety of my personal items.
+While you want your home to be comfortable and suit your own personal tastes, you have to balance that with the tastes of your guests, your guests' comfort and the safety of your personal items.

 Create a cohesive theme